yannlemos/yannlemos.com/content/about.md

 • While studying design at PUC-Rio, I co-founded the game development student group that became [Prisma Game Lab](https://prismagamelab.itch.io/), which will soon be 10 years old and is responsible for dozens of industry placements, providing hands-on experience in game development for hundreds of college students.

 • I specialize in Unity and C#, with over 8 years of experience in developing games in the engine while working in multiple roles such as game designer, engineer, writer, and many more.
 In audio specifically, I have extensive experience implementing interactive sound with FMOD and Logic Pro X.

+I collected some accolades along the way, which is pretty cool:

 Feel free to get in touch and take a look around!